Azure quickstart (Deprecated)

 5. Select the Azure tab, name your credential, under "Credential Type", select "App based", and enter the values you previously collected for subscription ID, app ID, and password.

-Register a CDP environment
+Register a Cloudera environment

 When you register an environment, you set properties related to data lake scaling, networking, security, and storage.
 You will need your Azure environment name, resource group name, storage account name, and virtual network name from your resource group.